csomv/Getting-and-Cleaning-Data-Course-Project/ReadMe.md

     tidy_data <- read.table("./data/tidy_data.txt", header = TRUE, sep = "", check.names = FALSE)

-#### CodeBook.md
+### CodeBook.md

-This file describes the variables, the data, and any transformations or work that you I performed during the project.
+This file describes the variables, the data, and any transformations or work that was performed during the project.